openresty/lua-resty-memcached/README.markdown

 Keeps the current memcached connection alive and put it into the ngx_lua cosocket connection pool.

-You can specify the max idle timeout when the connection is in the pool and the maximal size of the pool every nginx worker process.
+You can specify the max idle timeout (in ms) when the connection is in the pool and the maximal size of the pool every nginx worker process.

 close
 -----